-Shangri La is a museum for learning about the global cultures of Islamic art and design in new and inspiring ways.
-Built in 1937, Shangri La was inspired by American philanthropist Doris Duke’s (1912-1993) extensive travels throughout North Africa and Western, Central, South and Southeast Asia, and the landscapes of Hawai`i.
-Duke directed in her will that Shangri La be "available to scholars, students and others interested in the furtherance and preservation of Islamic art and make the premises open to the public.”
+As part of her lasting desire to promote the study and understanding of the art and cultures experienced during her travels, Doris Duke directed in her will that Shangri La be "available to scholars, students and others interested in the furtherance and preservation of Islamic art and make the premises open to the public.”
 In 2002, Shangri La opened as the only museum dedicated exclusively to Islamic art in the United States.

 Interpreting the Doris Duke Legacy

 The only child of James Buchanan Duke, a founder of the American Tobacco Company and Duke Power, Doris Duke was a lifelong philanthropist.
 In her will, she directed that her legacy advance specific charitable causes.
 Today, this work is carried out by the Doris Duke philanthropies, supported by the Doris Duke Charitable Foundation.
 The mission of the Doris Duke Charitable Foundation is to improve the quality of people's lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke's properties.